fmenat/PyLearningCrowds/docs/methods.md

 * [Crowd - Mixture of Annotators](#model-and-annotators-group-inference-based-on-em---confusion-matrix): inference of model and groups on annotations of the annotators.
 * [Global Model - Label Noise](#model-inference-based-on-em---label-noise): inference of model and global behavior of annotations, as a label noise problem (only one confusion matrix).
 * [Multiple-Annotator Logistic Regression](#model-inference-based-on-em---reliability): predictive model over GT inference based on annotators reliability.
+* [Rodrigues & Pereira - CrowdLayer](#model-inference-based-on-bp---confusion-matrix): The Raykar et al. model trained only with backpropagation.
+* [Goldberger & Ben-Reuven - NoiseLayer](#model-inference-based-on-bp---label-noise): The Global Model - Label Noise trained only with backpropagation.

 > Comparison over the methods could be found on [Comparison](./comparison.md)